eclipse-ee4j/jersey/README.md

 ## January 25, 2019 - Eclipse Jersey Final Release ##

 The [2.28 release](https://github.com/eclipse-ee4j/jersey/releases/tag/2.28)
-is the first release of the Eclipse Tyrus project.
+is the first release of the Eclipse Jersey project.

 # <a name="Links"></a>Links